ahadb/flat-file-cms/README.md

 ### Bludit

-Create your own Blog in seconds, Fast, Simple, Extensible and Flat-file CMS.
+Create your own site or blog in seconds, Fast, Simple, Extensible and Flat-file CMS.

 **Technology:** PHP / JSON